-- A fine notification is presented to the participant either at the time of issue by Stewards or forwarded by mail.
-Participants are required to make payment of the fine to the Office of Racing Integrity within a stated period. - 2.
-Should a fine remain unpaid after the stated period and no contact has been made with ORI as to reasons for non-payment or to arrange a payment schedule, the participants name may be immediately placed on the Defaulters List in accordance with the Rules of Racing. - 3.
-If a participants name is presented to the ORI Licensing Panel for placement on the Defaulters List this will be immediate and the participant will therefore be considered a disqualified person and subject to the same disabilities and penalties as are declared by the Rules of Racing. - All principal racing authorities and clubs will be notified of such placement. - The participants name will remain on the list until payment of the fine is made in full plus an administration fee of \$30 or 10% of the fine whichever is the greater and the participant makes written application to have their name removed from the List. - 4.
-Participants should be aware that removal of their name from the Defaulters List may not automatically occur upon payment of amount/s outstanding but may require a resolution of the Licensing Panel.
+- 1. Participants will be invoiced for fines issued by Stewards.
+Payment is required within the period stipulated on the invoice and by a method outlined on the document. - Should a fine remain unpaid after the stated period and no contact has been made with ORI as to reasons for non-payment or to arrange a payment schedule, the participants name may be immediately placed on the Defaulters List in accordance with the Tasmanian Greyhound Rules of Racing. - 3.
+If a participant's name is presented to the Director of Racing for placement on the Defaulters List this will be immediate and the participant will therefore be considered a disqualified person and subject to the same disabilities and penalties as are declared by the Tasmanian Greyhound Rules of Racing. - All principal racing authorities and clubs will be notified of such placement. - The participant's name will remain on the list until payment of the fine is made in full plus an administration fee of \$30 or 10% of the fine whichever is the greater. - 4.
+Participants should be aware that removal of their name from the Defaulters List may not automatically occur upon payment of amount/s outstanding as approval of the Director is required.